 To thwart any unauthorized access to your website, it is vital to have a solid and complex password.
 While ensuring this, you must abide by the required character limit and two-factor authentication.

-It’s also recommended to change the default “admin” name in your content management system (like WordPress) to something more secure.
-By leaving it as is, you’ll only be making hackers’ jobs easier by leaving it as is.
+Changing the default “admin” name in your content management system (like WordPress) to something more secure is also recommended.
+You’ll only make hackers’ jobs easier by leaving it as is.

 4. Check And Fix Broken Links